Ask any Jamaican when the best time to visit the island is and why, and they’ll probably give a list of reasons to visit all year round.

 April to May is the best time for exploring outdoors

-Before peak temperature (during the summer) and way before the rainy season, the months of April and May present the perfect opportunity to explore the outdoors.
+Before peak temperatures hit (during the summer) and way before the rainy season, April and May present the perfect opportunity to explore the outdoors.
 The weather is usually dry and flora and fauna flourish during these months.
+Natural attractions – including waterfalls, rivers and beaches – are also usually a little less crowded (with the exception of the Easter holidays).

 Go swimming and enjoy the scenery at Reach Falls in Portland or Reggae Falls in St Thomas.
-With drier trails and clearer skies during these months, it’s also the best time to go hiking or bird-watching at Jamaica’s highest mountain range, the Blue Mountains, on the eastern side of the island.
+With drier trails and clearer skies during these months, it’s also the best time to go hiking or bird-watching in Jamaica’s highest mountain range, the Blue Mountains, on the eastern side of the island.

 Musician Beenie Man performs during Reggae Sumfest in Montego Bay, Jamaica.